 They continue: “He [Jehovah] knows the truth, and in his Word, the Bible, he explains the condition of the dead.
 Its clear teaching is this: When a person dies, he ceases to exist.
 Death is the opposite of life” (ibid).

 Now, there is a big difference between what the Bible says and what the Watchtower Society claims the Bible says.
 This is obvious to anyone who reads the Bible without their cultic interpretative grid.
-The clear teaching of the Bible is that man is basically a spirit being that has a soul and lives in a physical body.
+Man is basically a spirit being that has a soul and lives in a physical body.

 1. Physical death: separation of the spirit and soul from the physical body.
 When physical death occurs, the body (not the spirit) ceases all its physical functions (Ps.
 146:4, James 2:26).